-All residents are required to be employed full-time, pay rent of $105 per week, attend 90 Alcoholic or Narcotics Anonymous meetings in the first 90 days, then a minimum of five AA/NA meetings per week thereafter, obtain a sponsor, and adhere to all other rules and guidelines of the program.
+All residents are required to be employed full-time, pay treatment fees of $110 per week, attend 90 Alcoholic or Narcotics Anonymous meetings in the first 90 days, then a minimum of five AA/NA meetings per week thereafter, obtain a sponsor, and adhere to all other rules and guidelines of the program.

 All residents will receive individual and group counseling while in the program.

 Residents are assigned chores that rotate on a weekly basis.